Warren challenges 2020 Democrats to embrace 10-year clean energy transition

 Also on Tuesday, presidential candidate Julian Castro, a former housing chief for President Barack Obama, released a $10 trillion climate plan to transition to clean energy and create 10 million jobs.
 Castro, among the candidates participating in Wednesday’s town hall, also seeks to guarantee health care and pensions for coal miners.

-Reporting by Amanda Becker and Valerie Volcovici; additional reporting by Timothy Gardner; Editing by Dan Grebler
+Reporting by Amanda Becker and Valerie Volcovici; additional reporting by Timothy Gardner; Editing by Dan Grebler and Sonya Hepinstall